 When we are experiencing high levels of stress and/or anxiety, it can be very difficult to think clearly.
 This is because when emotions are running high, they can actually wind up influencing our thoughts and actions.
 This is known as using your "Emotional Mind".

-A rational mind is when a person uses logic, hard facts, reason, etc., to guide their actions.
-This can be helpful in certain situations, such as baking for example, where we want to follow measurements or specific recipes to get the exact outcome we desire.
-However, we cannot expect ourselves to be in a rational state of mind 24/7, as emotions, feelings, and fears are all present for a reason - they serve a purpose.
+On the other end of the spectrum you have your "Reasonable Mind", in which your actions are guided by logic, hard facts, research, etc. This type of thinking can be helpful in certain situations - such as baking - where you want to follow measurements or specific recipes to get the exact outcome desired.
+That being said, we cannot expect ourselves to be in a rational state of mind 24/7, as emotions, feelings, and fears are all present for a reason; they serve a purpose.

 Distractions come in many forms.
 DBT splits them up into several categories: Activities, Contributing, Comparisons, Emotions, Pushing Away, Thoughts and Sensations.
-To help remember the various categories, they also created the following saying: "A wise mind ACCEPTS".
+To help remember the various categories, the following saying was created: "A wise mind ACCEPTS".

 *Choosing an activity that elicitis a different emotion than what you are currently feeling (ie, if you're feeling fearful, don't watch a scary movie.
 Watch a comedy perhaps).
 Activities could include:

 Trying to stay grounded while pushing away stressful thoughts.
 When we have a lot going on in our minds, it's important that we compartmentalize our thoughts.
 Sometimes that means putting some thoughts aside for now, so you can address them at another time.
 Pushing away could look like:

 *Find a way to fully immerse yourself in your senses.
 Examples could include:

 *Examples adapted from DBT Skills Training Handouts and Worksheets, Second Edition, by Marsha M. Linehan.
 Copyright 2015*